 Our Actual Expenses

 - Camping Expenses – During the year we stayed at 42 campgrounds spending a total of $7263.
 As I stated above we purchased a used Thousand Trails Elite Basic Membership through Campground Membership Outlet.
 New Elite memberships at Thousand Trails are in the $6000+ range and we were trying to save as much as possible.
 While Thousand Trails does have finance options we wanted to get in as cheaply as possible without taking on any added debt.
-Our used Elite Basic Membership cost us $4012 including adding on the Trails Collection and another campground club, RPI (Resort Parks International) to our portfolio.
+Our used Elite Basic Membership cost us $4012 including adding the Trails Collection and another campground club, RPI (Resort Parks International) to our portfolio.
 We spent 132 nights at Thousand Trails Campgrounds the past year.
-Total value of $7356.
+The total value of $7356.
 Our membership has more than paid for itself during the first year.
 For the year we paid $11275 total for camping divided by 365 nights, our average was about $31/night.
 We will have annual dues for our Thousand Trails Membership of $575 to pay later this year but all our stays continue to be free.
-So this year, is when we should really start seeing some great benefits of our membership.
+So this year is when we should really start seeing some great benefits of our membership.

 - Fuel Expenses – Our travels over the past year took us 9800 miles through 33 states.
 We budgeted fuel costs at $3.00 per gallon.
 Our most expensive fuel stop was in Green River Utah at $3.30/gallon.
-The cheapest fuel stops on our trip were in Ruther Glen Virginia, Hurricane Mills Tennessee and Texarkana Arkansas at $2.10/gallon.
-During our trip we used 1504 gallons of fuel at an average cost of $2.77/gallon.
+The cheapest fuel stops on our trip were in Ruther Glen Virginia, Hurricane Mills Tennessee, and Texarkana Arkansas at $2.10/gallon.
+During our trip, we used 1504 gallons of fuel at an average cost of $2.77/gallon.
 Our total fuel costs were $3945.
 Or about $0.40 per mile.

 - Propane Expenses – Our motorhome only uses propane for the water heater and furnace.
 Starting out we burned through more propane than we should have trying to heat our motorhome during the May cold spell in Colorado.
 After talking with friends we purchased a small ceramic heater and use our motorhome’s electric fireplace for heat.
 That slowed our usage considerably.
 We used 84.5 gallons of propane during the year.
-Average price for propane was $2.94/gallon.
+The average price for propane was $2.94/gallon.
 Our total propane costs were $249.

 - RV Service/Repair/Maintenance Expenses – Being a 2019 motorhome we didn’t run into many issues that added to the repair costs.
 We had service performed in Williamsburg Virginia for a total of $127.
-Our motorhome being built on a Ford F53 Chassis we just took it into a Ford Dealership for service.
+Our motorhome is built on a Ford F53 Chassis we just took it to a Ford Dealership for service.
 We’ve found them the most economical.
 Call ahead or find a Ford Truck dealer to ensure they are able to accommodate your coach.
 Your Service/Repair/Maintenance cost as well as ours are likely to be more in the coming years.

-- RV Insurance – Full Time RVer Full Coverage Insurance for our motorhome runs about $161/month for a total of $1933 for the year.
+- RV Insurance – Full-Time RVer Full Coverage Insurance for our motorhome runs about $161/month for a total of $1933 for the year.
 Full coverage insurance on our Jeep toad runs $77/month.

 - RV Loan – When deciding to go Full Time Rving we sold our primary home to get a good size down payment for our RV.
 There were many options we worked through in deciding what to purchase.
 Do we buy a used one and pay cash?
 Do we buy a more expensive one and finance a little?
 Do we buy new and have a bigger payment?
-In the end we decided to buy a new Thor Challenger 37YT Class A Motorhome.
+In the end, we decided to buy a new Thor Challenger 37YT Class A Motorhome.
 The floor plan sold us.
 We put a chunk down but still have an RV Loan payment of about $800/month.
 It’s our mortgage.

 Our first year of Full Time RVing came and went so quickly.
 I’m sure yours will as well.
 We’re so happy we’ve had the opportunity to live this lifestyle.
-Seeing all the wonderful places that this country has to offer is still on our to do list and we’ll continue traveling while at a slower pace.
+Seeing all the wonderful places that this country has to offer is still on our to-do list and we’ll continue traveling at a slower pace.